stupaq/jvmm/docs/Jvmm-intro.md

 attached grammar.

 _String_ is an immutable character sequence accessible by a reference.
-For convenience _string_ is an alias for _String_.
 Concatenation operator _+_ is overloaded for strings.
 One can access (read-only) characters of a string using member-like function _s.charAt(int i)_, positions in string are indexed from 0.
 Length of a string _s_ can be obtained using member-like notation _s.length_.

 An array is a sequence of variables of primitive type and is accessible through a reference.
 Arrays must be created explicitly using _new[int len]_ operator.